 - Type: MedSuite

 Overall, the U.S. minimally invasive spinal implants market was valued at $1.8 billion in 2020, a 6% decrease from $1.9 billion in 2019 caused by the COVID-19 pandemic.
-The market is expected to increase over the forecast period at a CAGR of 3.3% to reach $2.7 billion in 2027.
+The market is expected to increase over the forecast period at a CAGR of 6.5% to reach $2.7 billion in 2027.
 Currently, the majority of the U.S. market share is controlled by two main companies – Medtronic & NuVasive.

 Major Segments Covered in the Minimally Invasive Spine Surgery Market Report Suite

 While this report suite contains all data, each of the markets are also available as stand alone MedCore reports.
 This allows you to get access to only the research that you need.
 You can view all these included reports and segmentation here:

 - Procedure Numbers for Minimally Invasive Spine Surgery – MedPro: Using a number of databases, internal and external, we’re able to provide you with the total volume of procedures being performed for each of the markets mentioned in this suite of reports.

 - MIS Interbody Devices Market – MedCore: Covers segmentation in the Minimally invasive posterior lumbar interbody fusion (MIPLIF), Minimally invasive TLIF (MITLIF), lateral lumbar interbody fusion (LLIF), and oblique lateral interbody fusion (OLIF) device markets.

 - MIS Pedicle Screws Market – MedCore: Covers segmentation in the Percutaneous MIS Systems and Retractor-Based MIS Systems device markets.

 - Spinous Process Fixation Market – MedCore: Covers several spinal fixation systems that exist for stabilizing the spine so that bony fusion can be achieved.